 Bluehost provides 24/7 support via live chat and phone.
 In an effort to focus on providing direct support via live chat and phone, they’ve discontinued email-based support.
 The downside is that if you’re just too busy and can’t wait for an agent to respond via live chat, you won’t be able to get your support query solved.
 This can also be frustrating to users who want to solve advanced issues that may take a bit longer to resolve.

 With their starter plan, WP Engine only offers 24/7 chat support.
-Phone support is only available with their more expensive plans, starting at $115 per month.
+Phone support is only available with their more expensive plans.

 Bluehost vs WP Engine – Pricing

 The regular pricing for Bluehost shared web hosting starts at $10.99 per month.
 The cost of starting a new website (which includes the domain name and web hosting cost) can be expensive if you’re just starting out.
 That’s why we’ve negotiated a deal with Bluehost to offer our users 70% off web hosting.
 With Bluehost, you only have to pay $2.75 per month.
 Besides a huge discount, you’ll get a free domain name and a free SSL certificate when you purchase a web hosting plan from Bluehost.